ovh/docs/pages/web_cloud/email_and_collaborative_solutions/mx_plan/email_roundcube/guide.en-ie.md

 ---
-title: Using your email account via the RoundCube webmail interface
+title: Using your email account via the Roundcube webmail interface
 updated: 2024-02-20
 ---

 ## Objective

 With the OVHcloud MX Plan, you can send and receive emails from third-party software or via webmail.
-OVHcloud provides an online email service called RoundCube that allows you to access an email account via a web browser.
+OVHcloud provides an online email service called Roundcube that allows you to access an email account via a web browser.

-**Find out how to use the RoundCube webmail interface for your OVHcloud email addresses**
+**Find out how to use the Roundcube webmail interface for your OVHcloud email addresses**

 ## Requirements